Security

 • Malicious or curious insiders

-Ollm operators and provider personnel do not have access to plaintext inference data, reducing insider risk to the control plane only.
+OLLM operators and provider personnel do not have access to plaintext inference data, reducing insider risk to the control plane only.

 • Unverifiable provider behavior